 At another top restaurant, Chez Benoît, close to la Place du Châtelet in the 4th arrondissement and behind Le Théâtre Sara-Bernhardt (now Théâtre de la Ville) we have noticed something of the same thing.
 However, as far as the food goes there is nothing but the highest praise for this very chic restuarant.
 Chez Benoît is another jewel in the area bordering on les Halles, southeast of the former Halles and close to the Seine.
 John found out about this exceptional restaurant after the Computing Center 4 was invited to a luxury dinner at that gourmet restaurant by the Control Data Corporation (who supplied the Center with their hardware).
 The few times we were there, we always ordered in advance lamb roast stuffed generously with veal kidneys.

-Parismarais.com says “There is no place a more Parisian bistro than Benoit.
+Parismarais.com says “There is no place a more Parisian bistro than Benoît.
 The only bistro in Paris to have a Michelin star, this restaurant located in the heart of Paris near Les Halles and the Marais is a true champion of the tradition.”
-As far as eh Michelin stars are concerned, Parismarais.com, however, is wrong since there is a site on the Internet that says “The 15 Best Places with Michelin Stars in Paris”
+As far as the Michelin stars are concerned, Parismarais.com, however, is wrong, since there is a site on the Internet that says “The 15 Best Places with Michelin Stars in Paris“.
+Also John and I went to a couple of those fashionable restaurants, but we still tired of it and found it a waste of money.
+Which was not the case with Chez Benoît though.

 One evening, however, we had the misfortune of being placed in the inner room and we realized right away that it was a disaster.
 The room was teeming with noisy Americans who spoke to each other loudly across the room.
 People who had never seen each other until this evening talked about places they had been to, dominating the entire room and without the slightest consideration for the people who were not involved in their shouting match.
 The next time we reserved for rôti d’agneau aux rognons de veau, we made very sure that we said ‘in the outer room’ Oh well, some Americans do deserve their reputation as being loudmouthed and vulgar tourists.